 The staff and governors, aspire to ensure that all our pupils, irrespective of ability and regardless of anyone's doubts, achieve their potential in full.

 THE CURRICULUM AND COMBATING EXTREMISM

 The School's Values inform the curriculum, as it does all aspects of our work.
-The values include the following, which help to set the context for our attitude to extremism:
+The values form our statement of aims which helps to set the context for our attitude to extremism: